-FNRs must be protected from ground water and from malevolent attacks from above.
-To prevent a malevolent attack from above from causing serious consequences the primary liquid sodium pool surface must be sufficiently below grade level that the surrounding ground or embankments can contain the liquid sodium, independent of the pool walls.
-Then in the event of a malevolent attack it is essential to rapidly remove heat from the liquid sodium to reduce its temperature to under 200 degrees C, to cover the sodium pool to exclude rain water, to flood the sodium surface with a light oil such as kerosene and to maintain argon cover gas to prevent further sodium oxidation.
-A spare temporary sheet metal roof should be stored nearby and should be available for immediate deployment to exclude oxygen and rain water in the event of a major FNR roof failure.
+In the event of a malevolent attack it is essential to rapidly remove heat from the primary liquid sodium to reduce its temperature to under 200 degrees C so that the primary sodium will not spontaneously burn in air, to exclude rain water and to maintain sufficient argon cover gas while extracting heat from the sodium to prevent a sodium fire.
+Ideally spare temporary sheet metal roof material should be stored in the reactor roof space to be available for immediate deployment to exclude rain water in the event of a ceiling rupture.

-There should be nearby liquid sodium storage with sufficient capacity to hold all the primary liquid sodium so as to permit major maintenance/repairs to the FNR primary liquid sodium tank.
-There must be a means of easily and rapidly transferring heat emitting fuel bundles from the primary liquid sodium tank to a spare liquid sodium tank and vice versa.
+There should be provision for nearby sodium storage with sufficient capacity to hold all the primary liquid sodium so as to permit future major maintenance/repairs to the FNR primary liquid sodium tank in the distant future.
+There must be a means of easily and rapidly transferring heat emitting fuel bundles from the primary liquid sodium tank to heat absorbing fuel bundle transport cylinders and vice versa.

-The sodium will likely be delivered to the reactor site as a solid in open top 55 US gallon steel drums with removeable covers.
-There may be as many as 25,000 such drums.
+The sodium will likely be delivered to the reactor site either in tanker trucks or as a solid in 55 US gallon steel drums with removeable covers.
+There may be as many as 24,000 such drums.
 These drums need to be stored on pallets in groups separated by aisles that act as fire breaks and provide access for fire suppression.
 A safe drum pallet size is 30 inches X 30 inches.
-Hence exclusive of aisles the drum storage space requirement is:
+Hence exclusive of aisles the single level drum storage space requirement is:

-The drums will likely arrive by rail.
-Hence the drum storage site will need additional area for a rail siding and cargo transfer of:
+The sodium filled drums will likely arrive by rail.
+Hence the drum storage site will likely need additional area for a rail siding and cargo transfer of:

 1 Km X 50 m = .050 Km^2